Louis-Alexandre Berthier: Literature

 Berthier is mentioned and/or appears in several of Sir Arthur Conan Doyle's Brigadier Gerard stories, including How the Brigadier Was Tempted by the Devil (1895), and in Leo Tolstoy's War and Peace.
 He is the main character in the 2024 French historical novel, York-Town, by Gérard Cardonne.

-In video games
+Video games

 Berthier is prominently featured in the 2010 video game Napoleon: Total War, where he serves as the narrator of the campaign/story mode, and the battle advisor to the French faction during battles.
 He is also featured prominently in the three tutorial missions in the game, and also appears in two of the game's historical battles.
 The game is slightly inaccurate in Berthier's life, in that Berthier gives the narration about the Battle of Waterloo, regardless of a win or a loss, while in real life, Berthier died shortly before the battle from a fall in his home.